Best Cost-Sharing Rule Design for Selfish Bin Packing: Introduction

 Recall that the classical bin packing problem admits an APTAS, while the currently best-known upper bound on $PoA$ for selfish bin packing is 1.4545.
-It is a big gap.
+It leaves a big gap.
 Does there exist a cost-sharing rule, under which the $PoA$ can be arbitrarily close to one?
-Unfortunately the answer is negative for a wide class of games.
-D\'osa et al. \cite{Dosa2019} presented an instance showing that the $PoA$ is at least $4/3$ if the cost-sharing rule does not allow a packed item moving to an empty bin.
+Unfortunately the answer is negative for a wide class of the bin packing games.
+D\'osa et al. \cite{Dosa2019} presented an instance showing that the $PoA$ is at least $4/3$ if the cost-sharing rule does not encourage a packed item to move to an empty bin.
 Such an assumption is quite natural, as long as no items will pay a cost more than one.
 There are also quite a few results in the literature considering different variants of selfish bin packing, such as selfish bin covering \cite{C11}, selfish vector packing \cite{E21}.